 Dominica is served by two airports: Melville Hall (DOM) and Canefield (DCF) Airport.
-Most visitors to Dominica will arrive through Melville Hall as it is the larger of the two airports and accommodates commercial airlines.
-Canefield Airport, 15 minutes from the capital city of Roseau, is only 3,100 ft long and currently serves primarily courier services.
+Nearly ALL visitors to Dominica will arrive through Melville Hall as it is the larger of the two airports and accommodates commercial airlines.
 Melville Hall, located in the north-eastern side of the island, approximately one hour and 20 minutes from the city, features a longer runway and updated terminal.

 International flights from US and Europe are connected to the island through hubs in Antigua (ANU), Barbados (BGI), St. Maarten (SXM), Puerto Rico (SJU), Guadeloupe (PTP), and Martinique (FDF).
 Leeward Island Air Transport (LIAT) offers direct connections from ANU, BGI, SXM, SJU, and PTP as well as other connecting flights across their 22 island network.BVI Airways provides service from St. Maarten and Tortola.